WarrenWeckesser/wavio/README.rst

 *Important notice*

-In version 0.0.5 (not released yet), the data handling in ``wavio.write`` has been changed in a backwards-incompatible way.
+In version 0.0.5, the data handling in ``wavio.write`` has been changed in a backwards-incompatible way.
 The API for scaling the input in 0.0.4 was a flexible interface that only its creator could love.
 The new API is simpler, and it is hoped that it does the right thing by default in most cases.
 In particular:

 * When the input data is an integer type, the values are not scaled or